Distributing Multipartite Entanglement over Noisy Quantum Networks: Distribution of Entanglement

 where $p_{c:\tau}$ and $t_{c:\tau}$ correspond, respectively, to the probability of success and communications time of the path $c:\tau$.
-If the operations performed in each Steiner node are not deterministic, this time will increase by multiplying the expected value of the stochastic process that characterizes the global set of operations.
-As for the fidelity and form of the distributed state, it is equivalent to applying a depolarising channel to each terminal node substituting the $p$ value in \emph{Eq. \ref{eq:DepolarisingChannel}} by the fidelity $F_{c:\tau} \equiv F_{\tau}$ correspondent to each branch connecting the center node $c$ to the terminal $\tau$ .
-The final fidelity of this state can be obtained, with the second description of the depolarising channel revealing to be particularly useful.
-The result is:
+If the operations performed at each Steiner node are not deterministic, this time will increase by multiplying the expected value of the stochastic process that characterizes the global set of operations.
+Moreover, one could also pursue an approach similar to the one in \cite{Kamin2022a} to derive an average rate for the case where the center node waits for each path to conclude generating end-to-end entanglement.

-Using \emph{Eqs. \ref{eq:rate}-\ref{eq:fidelity}}, a map between the $T$ paths parameters and the tree rate of distribution and fidelity of the final state is therefore obtained:
+The fidelity can be calculated by applying a depolarising channel to each terminal node substituting the $p$ value in \emph{Eq. \ref{eq:DepolarisingChannel}} by the fidelity $F_{c:\tau} \equiv F_{\tau}$, of each branch connecting the center node $c$ to the terminal $\tau$.
+Using the second description of the depolarising channel, the result is:

-In each branch connecting nodes $m$ to $n$, we must consider a distribution of bipartite entanglement depending on four parameters, among them the probability of success of distributing end-to-end entanglement $p_{m:n}$, the classical communications time $t_{m:n}$, the fidelity expressed in $\gamma$ values $\gamma_{m:n}$ and the memory decoherence time $\sigma_{m:n}$ (detailed description is provided in Appendix \ref{appendix:bipartite}).
-These four parameters are then contracted to three:
+Under \emph{Eqs. \ref{eq:rate}-\ref{eq:fidelity}}, we can map the $|\mathcal{T}|$ paths' parameters to the tree's rate of distribution, $\xi_{tree}$, and fidelity of the final state, $f_{tree}$:

-subject to $(4F_{m:n}-1)/3 = \gamma_{m:n} e^{-t_{m:n}/\sigma_{m:n}}$.
-Later, it becomes the input for \emph{Eq. \ref{eq:mappathstree}}, under a proper choice of nodes $m$ and $n$ (see \emph{Fig.\ref{fig:scheme3}}).
-Nonetheless, the four parameters which are the input of \emph{Eq. \ref{eq:fidelitydecoherence}} must be routed separately for the optimal paths to be found and consequently, the optimal star, under appropriate algorithms.
+These metrics output the values for the fidelity of the distributed state and rate of the distribution.
+They depend necessarily on the network, and on the parameters of the individual links and nodes, which are a result of the physical implementation.
+Therefore, the fidelity and the rate at which one can distribute GHZ states across the network depends on the underlying physical implementation, the chosen distribution protocols and parameters of noise of the setup.
+Nonetheless, as will be seen ahead, the routing algorithm only takes the parameters, the metrics, and outputs the optimal solutions for the distribution.